 MO SW-PBS continued to expand communication through social media.
-While MO SW-PBS utilized Twitter in 2015-2016, in 2016-2017 Facebook and MailChimp were added.
-The website, Facebook, Twitter, mass emailings from the moswpbs@missouri.edu email account, and monthly coaching newsletters developed and sent through MailChimp were part of a multi-pronged communication plan designed to reach a broader audience.
-Currently Mailchimp Emails have a 33.6% open rate (industry education and training average open rate is 16.2%).
-During RPDC Center training events and Summer Training Institute Consultants and participants are urged to use Twitter to share learning.
-For example, during the 2016 Summer Training Institute, participants were reminded to use #moswpbs16 to follow the event live and share information and inspiration with other attendees.
+MO SW-PBS began communicating via Twitter in 2015-2016 and added Facebook and MailChimp in 2016-2017.
+The website, Facebook, Twitter, mass emails from the moswpbs@ missouri.edu email account, and monthly coaching newsletters developed and sent through MailChimp were part of a multi-pronged communication plan designed to reach a broader audience.
+Currently MailChimp emails have a 36.3% open rate (industry "education and training" average open rate is 16.1%).
+During RPDC Center training events and Summer Training Institute, Consultants and participants are urged to use Twitter to share learning.
+For example, during the 2017 Summer Training Institute, participants were reminded to use #moswpbs17 to follow the event live and share information and inspiration with other attendees.